 4. The number of candles on a cake traditionally represent the years of your life you’re celebrating

-This tradition is also said to have come from Germany, where the belief was that lighting these candles to celebrate the years preceeding the birthday would lead to a long life in the future.
+This tradition is also said to have come from Germany, where the belief was that lighting these candles to celebrate the years preceding the birthday would lead to a long life in the future.

 5. One of the biggest ever birthday cakes was almost as heavy as an elephant